 As for the second part of religion, it is gratitude ( shukr).
 Gratitude is submission to Allah Almighty.

-Here we come to an end by the grace of Allah.
-Praise be to Him much.
+Here we come to the end by the grace of Allah.
+Much praise be to Him.
 Peace and blessings be upon our Prophet Muhammad and his family.

-These introductory words are called "Khutbatul-Hajja".
+These opening words are called “Khutbatul-haja”.
 The Prophet (peace and blessings of Allah be upon him) taught this to his companions and himself pronounced it before Friday and other sermons, as well as marriage (nikah).
-The message about the khutbatul-hajj is transmitted from six companions, and all these versions reinforce each other, and therefore the reliability of this hadith was confirmed by many imams, including at-Tirmidhi, an-Nawawi, Ibn Taymiyyah, al-Albani, etc. See "Khutbatul-hajja" of Sheikh al-Albani.
+The message about the khutbatul-hajj is transmitted from six companions, and all these versions reinforce each other, and therefore the authenticity of this hadith was confirmed by many imams, including at-Tirmidhi, an-Nawawi, Ibn Taymiyya, al-Albani, etc. See.
+"Khutbatul-hajja" by Sheikh al-Albani.

-Narrated Imam Muslim "Kitab az-zuhd" in the chapter "All the deeds of a believer are good" 8/227; imam Ahmad in "Musnad", 1/173 and ad-Darimi in "Sunan" book "ar-Raqaik" chapter "For every deed the believer receives a reward" 2/318.
-The text of the hadith is narrated as follows: How amazing is the position of the believer.
-Truly, all his deeds turn out to be good for him ... ".
-However, to find this hadeeth as it was cited by the author with the words: “... all his works are amazing" I did not succeed.
+Imam Muslim reported “Kitab az-zukhd” in the chapter “All the deeds of a believer are good” 8/227; Imam Ahmad in “Musnad”, 1/173 and ad-Darimi in “Sunan” book “ar-Rakaiq” chapter “For every deed a believer receives a reward” 2/318.
+The text of the hadith is transmitted as follows: “ How amazing is the position of the believer.
+Truly, all his deeds turn out to be good for him...”
+However, to find this hadith as quoted by the author with the words: “... all his works are amazing" I did not succeed.

-Narrated by Waqi bin Jarrah in al-Zuhd, 2/456, hadith 203; at-Tabarani in al-Kabir, 9/107; al-Munziri in "at-Targhib wa at-tarhib", 4/171, hadith 4974 from ibn Masud in the form: "Patience is half of faith, and conviction is all faith."
-Also, Imam al-Bukhari in “as-Sahih” the book of Faith in the chapter on the words of the prophet (peace and blessings of Allah be upon him) “Islam is based on five pillars” from Ibn Masud with the words “Conviction is all faith.”
-Sheikh al-Albani in "Silsila al-hadith ad-daif" 1/506-507, hadith 499 said that this hadeeth is munkar.
-He said: this hadith is authentic like the words of Ibn Masud, but weak like the words of the prophet (peace and blessings of Allah be upon him).
-This is also indicated by the words of Sheikh-ul-Islam Ibn Taymiyyah: “Some salafs spoke about this.”
+Narrated by Waqi bin Jarrah in al-Zuhd, 2/456, hadith 203; at-Tabarani in al-Kabir, 9/107; al-Munziri in “at-Targhib wa at-tarhib”, 4/171, hadith 4974 from ibn Masud in the form: “Patience is half of faith, and conviction is all faith.”
+Also, Imam al-Bukhari in “al-Sahih” the book of Faith in the chapter about the words of the prophet (peace and blessings of Allah be upon him) “Islam is based on five pillars” from Ibn Masud with the words “Conviction is all faith.”
+Sheikh al-Albani in “Silsila al-Hadith ad-Daifa” 1/506-507, hadith 499 said that this hadith is munkar.
+He said: this hadith is reliable as the words of Ibn Masud, but weak as the words of the prophet (peace and blessings of Allah be upon him).
+This is also indicated by the words of Sheikh-ul-Islam Ibn Taymiyya: “Some Salaf spoke about this.”

-Abu Nuaym "Hilyatul awliya" 10/197 transmitted from Sahl ibn Abdullah at-Tusturi in the following form: “Allah will love a slave not only for obeying him, but also for observing His prohibitions.
+Abu Nuaim “Hilyatul Auliya” 10/197 reported from Sahl ibn Abdullah at-Tusturi as follows: “Allah will love a slave not only for his obedience to him, but also for his observance of His prohibitions.
 Only the truthful, who are close to Allah, are able to avoid sins.
-And good deeds are characteristic of both good and bad people..
+And good deeds are common to both good and bad people.”.

-The author points to the hadith reported by Muadh ibn Jabal.
+The author points to the hadith transmitted by Muadh ibn Jabal.
 The Prophet (peace and blessings of Allah be upon him) took him by the hand and said: “Oh Muaz!
-I swear by Allah I love you."
+I swear to Allah I love you."
 Then he said: “Oh Muaz!
-Read after each prayer: “O Lord, help me to remember You, thank You and worship You in the best way!”
-This hadith was narrated by Abu Dawud in as-Sunan in the book "Prayer of Witr" in the chapter "Istighfar" 2/181, hadith, 1522; also an-Nasai in "as-Sunan", in the book "Sahw" in the chapter "Another Kind of Supplication" 3/53; Imam Ahmad in Musnad 5/245-247.
+Read after each prayer: “O Lord, help me to remember You, thank You and worship You in the best possible way!”
+This hadith was reported by Abu Dawud in al-Sunan in the book “Prayer Witr” in the chapter “Istighfar” 2/181, hadith, 1522; also by an-Nasai in “al-Sunan”, in the book “Sahw” in the chapter “Another type of prayer” 3/53; Imam Ahmad in Musnad 5/245-247.

-Az-Zubayr ibn Bakkar in al-Ansab conveys part of the prayer for rain, which was said by Abbas at the request of Umar, may Allah be pleased with both of them: “O Allah, troubles come only because of sins and go away only through repentance.”.
-(Ibn Hajar reported that this message was narrated in al-Ansab, but we could not find it there.)
-Abu Bakr Ahmad bin Marwan ad-Daynuri (d.
-333 AH) in the work "al-Mujalasa wa javahirul ilm" (3/102-103) gives in the form maukuf(i.e. as the words of Abbas himself) part of the prayer for the sending down of rain uttered by Abbas at the request of Umar, may Allah be pleased with both of them: “O Allah, indeed, troubles are sent down from heaven only because of sins and go away through repentance.”.
-It was also conveyed by Ibn Asakir in "Tariha Dimashk" (26/358-359, p.
-184 in the biography of Ubad bin Afwa - Abdullah bin Sauban) through Tariq Abu Salih Bazim and that one from Ibn Khani and that one from Abbas ibn Abdul Mutalib.
-There is no such message in al-Sahih al-Bukhari.
-It is reported in the work "al-Fatah" 2/494 in the book on "Prayer for sending rain" in the chapter "On turning people to the leader during a drought to pray for rain."
+Az-Zubayr ibn Bakkar in al-Ansab conveys part of the prayer for rain, which Abbas said at the request of Umar, may Allah be pleased with both of them: “O Allah, troubles come only because of sins and go away only through repentance.”.
+(Ibn Hajar reported that this message was reported in al-Ansab, but we could not find it there).
+Abu Bakr Ahmad bin Marwan ad-Dainuri (d.
+333 AH) in the work “al-Mujalasa wa Jawahirul ilm” (3/102-103) gives in the form maukuf(i.e., as the words of Abbas himself) part of the prayer for rain made by Abbas at the request of Umar, may Allah be pleased with both of them: “O Allah, truly troubles are sent down from heaven only because of sins and go away through repentance.”.
+This was also conveyed by Ibn Asaqir in “Tariha Dimashq” (26/358-359, p.
+184 in the biography of Ubadah bin Afwa - Abdullah bin Sauban) through Tariq Abu Salih Bazim and that one from Ibn Hani and that one from Abbas ibn Abdul Mutallib.
+There is no al-Bukhari in al-Sahih of this message.
+It is reported in the work “al-Fatah” 2/494 in the book about “Prayer for the sending of rain” in the chapter “On the appeal of people to the leader during a period of drought to pray for the sending of rain.”
 However, the type of prayer and details about it are not given here.
-See also "Iktidaus syratal mustakim" 337-338.
+See also “Iktidaus syratal mustaqim” 337-338.

-Narrated by Abu Yala in Musnad 4/36, had.
-2040 from Bishr bin al-Walid al-Kindi, he is from al-Musawwir bin as-Salt, he is from Muhammad bin Munkadir, and he is from Jabir, that the Prophet (peace and blessings of Allaah be upon him) said: “Every good deed is a sadaqah.
-And what a person spends on his family and from his property is also recorded for him as saadaq.
-Also, what he spends to defend his honor will be saadaq for him.
-Allah undertakes to pay the believer all his expenses, except for the expenses for construction (houses, buildings) and expenses for committing disobedience to Him. .
-Imam al-Haysami in Majmu al-Zawaid 3/136 said about this hadith: “In the chain transmitted by Abu Yala, the transmitter named Musawvir bin Salt is weak.”
-Likewise ad-Darakutni in Sunan 3/28, had.
-101 and al-Hakim in al-Mustadrak 2/50, both of them narrated this hadith from Abdulhamid bin al-Hilali, and he from Muhammad bin Munkadir.
+Transferred to Abu Yalya in Musnad 4/36, had.
+2040 from Bishr bin al-Walid al-Kindi, he is from al-Musawwir bin al-Salt, he is from Muhammad bin Munqadir, and he is from Jabir, which the Prophet (peace and blessings of Allah be upon him) said: “Every good deed is saadaka.
+And what a person spends on his family and from his property is also recorded for him as saadaka.
+Also, what he spends to defend his honor will be saadaka for him.
+Allah undertakes to pay the believer all his expenses, except for the costs of construction (of a house, building) and expenses for disobeying Him." .
+Imam al-Haythami in Majmu al-Zawaid 3/136 said about this hadith: “In the chain narrated by Abu Yalya, the narrator named Musawwir bin Salt is weak.”
+Also ad-Darakutni in “Sunan” 3/28, had.
+101 and al-Hakim in al-Mustadrak 2/50, both of them narrated this hadith from Abdulhamid bin al-Hilali, and he from Muhammad bin Munqadir.
 Then al-Hakim said about this hadith: “This is an authentic hadith.
-However, two imams (al-Bukhari and Muslim) did not transmit it in their writings.
-It is not in accordance with the conditions of this book to collect these meaningful hadeeths.”
-Imam al-Dhahabi objected to him and said: "On the contrary, they said that this hadeeth is weak."
+However, it was not conveyed by two imams (al-Bukhari and Muslim) in their writings.
+Collecting these pithy hadiths is not within the scope of this book.”
+Imam al-Dhahabi objected to him and said: “On the contrary, they said that this hadith is weak.”

 See al-Hashiya, 2.

-ﷺ was asked what iman is, he sometimes simply summarized: "Iman is patience" .
-In another hadith, the Prophet ﷺ said: “Patience for iman is as important as the head for the body, and if patience leaves, so does iman” .
+ﷺ asked what iman is, he sometimes simply summarized: "Iman is patience" .
+In another hadith, the Prophet ﷺ said: “Patience is to iman what the head is to the body, and if patience goes away, so will iman.” .

-The lexical meaning of the word "patience" is retention.
-The Almighty says in the Quran (meaning): “And keep yourself together with those who turn, cry out to Allah with supplications in the morning and evening, striving for the pleasure of Allah.
-Do not take your eyes off these people, desiring the delights of this world, and do not obey the one whose heart We have made distracted from Our remembrance, do not be with those who prefer to follow their passions.
-(Sura Al-Kahf, verse 28).
+The lexical meaning of the word “patience” is retention.
+The Almighty says in the Quran (meaning): “And keep yourself together with those who turn to Allah with prayers in the mornings and evenings, striving for the pleasure of Allah.
+Do not take your eyes off these people, desiring the delights of this world, and do not obey the one whose heart We have made distracted from Our remembrance, do not be with those who prefer to follow their passions.”
+(Surah Al-Kahf, verse 28).

-Many today endure for some reason, out of fear of someone or something, for the sake of personal goals, for the sake of someone.
+Many people today endure for some reason, out of fear of someone or something, for the sake of personal goals, for the sake of someone.
 But the Almighty does not call us to such patience.
-The Almighty speaks in the Quran about those people who endured for the sake of Almighty Allah, performed namaz, spent from what Allah rewarded them - secretly and openly, responded to evil with good.
+The Almighty speaks in the Koran about those people who endured for the sake of Allah Almighty, performed prayers, spent from what Allah awarded them - secretly and openly, and responded to evil with good.

-Please note that all our worship is related to patience.
-It takes patience to perform prayer five times a day, and therefore, probably, many, due to its absence, do not perform prayer.
-They do not have the patience to perform ablution five times a day and stand before the Almighty; they don't fast because they don't want to feel hungry.
-Patience is also needed when performing rites of pilgrimage - Hajj, when issuing zakat.
-Good disposition, to which the Prophet ﷺ and the Qur'an call us, is associated with patience.
-To be generous, one must endure; to be brave, bold in truth, one must endure.
+Please note that all of our worship is about patience.
+To perform namaz five times a day requires patience, and therefore, probably, many, due to its lack, do not perform namaz.
+They do not have the patience to perform ablution five times a day and stand before the Almighty; they do not fast because they do not want to feel hungry.
+Patience is also needed when performing pilgrimage rituals - Hajj, and when issuing zakat.
+The good character to which the Prophet ﷺ and the Quran call us is associated with patience.
+To be generous, one must endure; to be brave, bold in the truth, you must endure.

 Do other creatures besides man need patience?

-Angels do not need patience, because they are created only for worship, they are pure in mind, not for a moment distracted from the remembrance of the Lord.
-Animals also lack patience, as they follow their passions, instincts.
-And only man, this is his amazing feature, is between two forces that always pull us in one of the two directions.
-We are created from the intelligence that angels are endowed with, and from the lust and passion that animals are endowed with.
-Passions pull us to the earth, to the satisfaction of our needs, and the mind - to the knowledge of the Creator, to wisdom, to gaining knowledge.
+Angels do not need patience, because they are created only for worship, they are pure in mind, and are not distracted for a moment from the remembrance of the Lord.
+Animals also lack patience, as they follow their passions and instincts.
+And only man, this is his amazing feature, is between two forces that always pull us in one of two directions.
+We are created from intelligence, which is endowed with angels, and from lust and passion, which is endowed with animals.
+Passions draw us to the earth, to satisfy our needs, and reason - to knowledge of the Creator, to wisdom, to acquiring knowledge.

-Man is endowed with the freedom to choose between them.
-A believer (mu'min) always endures everything and does what leads to the pleasure of God.
-This is how our nature is arranged: our soul requires the remembrance of the Lord, requires love, dialogue with Him.
-The Creator in the Qur'an, literally in three verses, speaks of how we can enter Paradise (meaning): "Allah gave them Paradise for what they endured" .
-The second verse says (meaning): “The inhabitants of Paradise, those who are destined for Paradise, will receive a reward from Allah Almighty - palaces in Paradise - for having endured, and they will only hear greetings from others there” .
-The third verse says (meaning): “Peace be upon you who enter Paradise with what you endured, and how beautiful is this last abode!”
-May Allah let us hear these words on the Day of Judgment!
+A person is endowed with the freedom to choose between them.
+The believer (mumin) always endures everything and does what leads to the satisfaction of God.
+This is how our nature works: our soul requires remembrance of the Lord, requires love, dialogue with Him.
+The Creator in the Koran, literally in three verses, talks about how we can enter Paradise (meaning): “Allah rewarded them with Paradise for what they endured.” .
+The second verse says (meaning): “The inhabitants of Paradise, those destined for Paradise, will receive a reward from Allah Almighty - palaces in Paradise - for what they endured, and there they will hear only greetings from others.” .
+The third verse says (meaning): “Peace be upon you who enter Paradise with what you have endured, and how beautiful this last abode is!”
+May Allah grant that we hear these words on the Day of Judgment!
 Amine.

-But before you hear them, in this world you have to endure a lot.
-Allah says (meaning): “Indeed, man is created impatient.
-When some trouble touches him, he immediately shows intolerance.
-And when there is good, he immediately becomes greedy, except for those who perform prayer. .
+But before you hear them, you will have to endure a lot in this world.
+Allah says (meaning): “Truly, man was created impatient.
+When any misfortune touches him, he immediately shows intolerance.
+And when there is good, he immediately becomes greedy, except for those who perform namaz." .

-By being patient, we improve our disposition.
-And as you know, the true adornment of a person is not a bright appearance, but a good disposition.
+By being patient we improve our character.
+And as you know, the true adornment of a person is not his bright appearance, but his good character.

-Patience is a quality of a strong and morally stable person.
-Because it is difficult to restrain yourself in the most emotional moments of life during a period of anger, or a nervous breakdown.
-But the rewards and degrees of those who are patient are exalted according to the difficulties of restraining oneself, and Allah speaks in many places about patient people, praising them.
+Patience is the quality of a strong and morally stable person.
+Because it is difficult to restrain yourself in the most emotional moments of life during a period of anger, or nervous breakdown.
+But the rewards and degrees of the patient are exalted in accordance with the difficulties of self-restraint, and Allah speaks in many places about the patient people, praising them.

 Imam Ahmad said about the number of mentions of the patient: